grahamnscp/go-web/README.md

-# go-web

-Test repo for CI with Docker
+# go-web - a test repo for raw CI with Docker

 ## Local test